LAStools/LAStools/bin/las3dpoly_README.md

 -poly [fns]          : input shape file [fns]
--sep                 : separator in a csv file to separate values. see table below. default [space] -distance [d]        : radial distance [d] or horizontal [d1] and vertical [d2] distance. default [4] -remove_points       : remove points within distance to polyline -classify [n]        : classify points within distance to polyline as [n]
+-sep                 : separator in a csv file to separate values. see table below. default [space] -distance [d]        : radial distance [d] or horizontal [d1] and vertical [d2] distance. default [4] -gdal                : Uses the GDAL library to support additional vector formats such as GML, GPKG, GeoJSON, GPX and KML as -poly input file.
+Can also be used for SHP
+-remove_points       : remove points within distance to polyline -classify [n]        : classify points within distance to polyline as [n]
 -classify_as [n]     : classify points within distance to polyline as [n]